Captains Courageous (1937 film): Awards

 A VHS edition of the 1937 film was released by MGM Home Video in 1990 followed by Warner Home Video's DVD of the film on January 31, 2006.
+Warner Archive Collection will be released this film on Blu-ray for the first time on April 28, 2026, featuring a 4K digital restoration from the best preservation elements and a special features ported over the 2006 DVD release.

 The film is recognized by American Film Institute in these lists: